 Your employer has a responsibility to provide a safe working environment

-When you’re on the job, your employer has specific responsibilities that they need to follow for the workplace to be considered safe.
+When you’re on the job, your employer has specific responsibilities that they need to follow for the workplace to be considered safe whether you’re on a construction site, in an office building, or even in office containers.
 Your employer must provide safety training for all employees and ensure there is appropriate equipment provided.
 They also have a responsibility to keep accurate records of accidents and injuries to take preventive actions if necessary.
 For instance, if injured at a Charleston workplace, your employer must provide you with medical care or pay for it if they don’t have the correct coverage.
 Failure to do this may result in a court case.